rkamradt/jenkins-run/README.md

-# RLKSrRun
+# jenkins-run

-Scripts to start the rlksr server
+Scripts to start Jenkins on a cloud server

 To run:
   docker-compose up